silovanicovjek/GSecurity/README.md

 # Next it will apply some performance tweaks.

-# Next it will add a bunch of context menus to make your life easier.

 # And next it will import SSRP, software restriction, which is made by me, and should ensure an additional layer of protection against some threats I encountered personally.